LimePay/docs/NodeSDK/SDK-documentation.md

 	.catch(error => {});
 ```

-Once executed successfully returns object of type [Payment](https://github.com/LimePay/docs/blob/latest/4.%20API-Documentation.md#payment).
+Once executed successfully returns object of type [Payment](https://github.com/LimePay/docs/blob/latest/API/API-Documentation.md#payment).

 ---
 `signerWalletConfig` is the wallet configuration of a wallet that is marked as `signer` in the Escrow contract.
-You can find more information of the properties of the `signerWalletConfig` [here](https://github.com/LimePay/docs/blob/latest/2.%20Processing-Payments.md#51-wallet-configurations).
+You can find more information of the different kinds of wallet configurations [here](#wallet-configurations).

 `fiatPaymentData` is object with the following properties: